Steve Staunton: Return to Anfield

 With his contract set to expire at Villa, he gained a surprise move back to Liverpool on 3 July 1998 when joint managers Roy Evans and Gérard Houllier signed him on a free transfer.

 On 27 September 1999, during the Merseyside derby against Everton at Anfield, Staunton played the last 15 minutes of the game in goal after Sander Westerveld had been sent off for fighting with Francis Jeffers after Liverpool had used all three substitutes.
 He scored once in his second spell at Liverpool, his goal coming in a League Cup tie against Hull City in September 1999.

 His second spell on Merseyside lasted two years before he was told he could leave on a free transfer.
 After a brief loan spell at Crystal Palace, where he made six league appearances and scored once against Tranmere Rovers, he was recalled to Anfield to appear in his 148th and last game for the Reds: it came on 23 November 2000 in the 2–2 draw with Greek side Olympiakos in the UEFA Cup.

 Return to Villa Park

-On 7 December 2000, he re-joined Aston Villa on another free transfer.
+On 7 December 2000, the 31-year-old joined Aston Villa on another free transfer.
 He played in 14 of the club's remaining league fixtures and then featured regularly for a further two seasons.
 He scored once in his second spell at Villa, his goal coming in the Intertoto Cup against FC Zurich.